 - applying for a mortgage on your main residence only.

-- live on the Isle of Man, Scilly Isles, Channel Islands, non-mainland Scotland or in Northern Ireland.
+You cannot apply for one of these mortgages if you live on the Isle of Man, Isles of Scilly, Channel Islands, non-mainland Scotland or Northern Ireland.

 Think carefully before securing other debts against your home.
 Your mortgage is secured on your home.
 Check that this mortgage will meet your needs if you want to move or sell your home or you want your family to inherit it.
 If you are in any doubt, seek independent advice.